-There are many reasons why children wake up during the night; these are some of the most common ones.
+- there are many reasons why children wake up during the night

 These can be really scary for parents.
 Your child wakes suddenly with a loud scream or cry and when you go in to them, they are often staring straight ahead and look terrified.
-They affect at least 3 percent of children and are more common if children are sick or overtired.
+They affect at least 3 in 100 children and are more common if children are sick or overtired.
 Night terrors:

 - usually happen before midnight

-- are not remembered by your child in the morning (unlike nightmares – see below) and
+- are not remembered by your child in the morning (unlike nightmares) and

-- occur when your child gets 'stuck' between deep (quiet) and light (active) sleep cycles.
-Your child's body is awake but their mind is not so they do not remember the event unless you are able to wake them up!
+- happen when your child gets 'stuck' between deep (quiet) and light (active) sleep cycles - your child's body is awake but their mind is not, so they do not remember the event unless you are able to wake them up!

 These are frightening dreams that usually wake your child up completely.
 They are very common in children especially if they are overtired or sick.
 Nightmares: